Health Blog

 Risks

-• Spend a lot of time in the sun or have been sunburned.
+• Spend a lot of time in the sun or have frequent sunburns

-• Have light-color skin, hair, and eyes.
+• Have fair skin, light-colored hair, or eyes

-• Have a family member with skin cancer.
+• Have a family history of skin cancer

 Protecting Yourself from UV Radiation